 The iFloss1 MyDenTeeth cordless water flosser has an RRP of £39.99.

-As we mentioned above, it is currently unavailable in the UK, but a good alternative with an even lower price is the Fairywill cordless water flosser.
+As we mentioned above, it is currently unavailable in the UK, but a good alternative with an even lower price is the Pecham Portable Water Flosser.

-Like MyDenTeeth, the Fairywill flosser holds its charge well and has three power settings.
-The brand is well established in the UK and has excellent customer service.
-The product comes with a 1-year warranty as well as a 45-day satisfaction guarantee.
+Like MyDenTeeth, the Pecham flosser holds its charge well and has three power settings.
+It also has a 360ml water tank hidden in its compact design.
+The product comes with a 1-year warranty as well as a 30-day satisfaction guarantee.

 The MyDenTeeth flosser may be cheap, but it doesn't look or feel cheap when you're using it.
 The plastic has a nice matte finish and the tips click into place securely.
 The higher pressure setting is very strong and some people might find that the lower one or the pulse setting do the job well enough.